Co-founder and CEO

 Gone are the days of having to make an appointment with an advisor at an inconvenient time in the middle of the day.
 With robo-advisors, users can access their accounts and see all of the information on any digital device, and at any time of day-- or night.
 And it gets better.
-Not only can they see all information and detail on the digital platform, they can also make adjustments to their monthly deposits, play around with estimation tools to find out “how more money can I earn if I start investing $100 SGD more a month over the next 10 years?,” or even withdraw money, if they so choose.
+Not only can they see all information and detail on the digital platform, they can also make adjustments to their monthly deposits, play around with estimation tools to find out “how much more money can I earn if I start investing $100 SGD more a month over the next 10 years?,” or even withdraw money, if they so choose.

 Throughout the history of financial market disruptions, a large percentage of devastating financial incidents has occurred due to human error.
 Well-conceived and stress-tested technological systems can now minimise the occurrence of these avoidable, low-level errors that can cost banks and individuals thousands to millions of dollars.

 Digital wealth advisors are largely able to charge lower costs for these improved features and experience due to the efficiencies the technology creates; digital wealth management platforms finally provide direct access to the markets, and the technology creates more efficiencies that result in significant operational cost savings.
 It turns out that not involving technology to manage investments may turn out to be even more costly than the alternative.
 A traditional advisor would charge more, resulting in the return on the investment plan being up to a third lower than if you were to invest money with a robo-advisor.